Introduction

 How Do WRBs Improve a Building’s Energy Efficiency?

-Here are key ways WRBs enhance energy efficiency:
+Key ways WRBs enhance energy efficiency include:

 Addressing common challenges in WRB installation can further enhance energy efficiency: